archipelago-art/contracts/DESIGN.md

 valuable piece has this feature, then the high-value bid could be filled against the low-value token.
 This would be a failure of the system.

-We'll handle this as follows.
+We handle this as follows.
 The Art Blocks trait oracle contract has an owner, and the owner can set an "oracle signer" address that is authorized to update the feature data.
 This address will be controlled by a server that has access to a known-accurate database of features.
 The server responds to requests to sign messages indicating that certain tokens have certain features.
+Updates are
+monotonic: memberships can be added but cannot be removed.

 The contract will support freezing data on a per-feature basis for all tokens below a certain token ID.
 For instance, the Chromie Squiggle project currently